michaelb/sniprun/CONTRIBUTING.md

 Is _my_ code running?

--> Assert that the file type detected by vim is contained in your list of supported file types.
+-> Assert that the file type detected by Neovim is contained in your list of supported file types.
 If there is already a implementation for your filetype/language, set (temporarly) your max support level to "Selected".

 ---